Codex Vaticanus: Description

 The manuscript is one of the very few New Testament manuscripts to be written with three columns per page.
 The other two Greek codices written in that way are Uncial 048 and Uncial 053.

-The Greek lettering in the Codex is written continuously in small and neat letters.
-All the letters are equidistant from each other; no word is separated from the other, with each line appearing to be one long word.
-Punctuation is rare (accents and breathings have been added by a later hand) except for some blank spaces, diaeresis on initial iotas and upsilons, abbreviations of the nomina sacra and markings of OT citations.
+The Greek lettering in the codex is written continuously in small and neat letters.
+All the letters are equally distant from each other; no word is separated from the other, with each line appearing to be one long word.
+Punctuation is rare (accents and breathings have been added by a later hand) except for some blank spaces, diaeresis on initial iotas and upsilons, abbreviations of the nomina sacra (abbreviations of certain words and names considered sacred in Christianity) and markings of OT citations.
 The first letter of a new chapter sometimes protrudes a little from the column.
 The OT citations were marked by an inverted comma or diplai (>).
 There are no enlarged initials; no stops or accents; no divisions into chapters or sections such as are found in later manuscripts.

 The text of the Gospels is not divided according to the Ammonian Sections with references to the Eusebian Canons, but is divided into peculiar numbered sections: Matthew has 170, Mark 61, Luke 152, and John 80.
 This system is only found in two other manuscripts: Codex Zacynthius and Minuscule 579.
 There are two system divisions in the Acts and the Catholic Epistles which differ from the Euthalian Apparatus.
 In Acts, these sections are 36 (the same system as Codex Sinaiticus, Codex Amiatinus, and Codex Fuldensis) and according to the other system 69 sections.
 The chapters in the Pauline epistles are numbered continuously as the Epistles were regarded as comprising one book.

 Text

 Text-type

-In the Old Testament the type of text varies, with a received text in Ezekiel and a rejected one in the Book of Isaiah.
+In the Old Testament, the type of text varies, with a received text in Ezekiel and a rejected one in the Book of Isaiah.
 In Judges the text differs substantially from that of the majority of manuscripts, but agrees with the Old Latin, Sahidic version and Cyril of Alexandria.
 In Job, it has the additional 400 half-verses from Theodotion, which are not in the Old Latin and Sahidic versions.
 The text of the Old Testament was considered by critics, such as Hort and Cornill, to be substantially that which underlies Origen's Hexapla edition, completed by him at Caesarea and issued as an independent work (apart from the other versions with which Origen associated it) by Eusebius and Pamphilus.